By Danielle DeSimone

 What services do USO airport lounges provide?

 USO airport lounges are made to provide comfort to the military community on their journeys, no matter where they’re going.
 At these lounges, which can be located before or after TSA security checkpoints, service members can find everything from free snacks and coffee to a comfy chair to take a quick nap.
-Most locations, which are typically staffed by friendly and helpful volunteers, feature televisions, video game systems and free Wi-Fi so visitors can use their own devices to check in with loved ones back home.
+Most locations, which are typically staffed by friendly and helpful USO volunteers, feature televisions, video game systems and free Wi-Fi so visitors can use their own devices to check in with loved ones back home.

-Additionally, some centers are open for specific hours each day, while other locations are open 24/7, 365 days of the year.
+Additionally, some Centers are open for specific hours each day, while other locations are open 24/7, 365 days of the year.
 Military family members passing through airports should do a quick internet search before they arrive to see the specific operating hours and amenities offered by the USO location they are intending to visit.

 In times of extreme weather or family emergencies, USO airport lounge volunteers and staff often go above and beyond to help the USO visitors.
 In the past, they have helped stranded service members find a way home, offered to keep a location open past typical hours or simply helped entertain children so a military spouse could get a moment to herself to rest.

-Of the USO’s more than 230 locations around the world, more than 50 of these are USO airport lounges, which can be found at several major and local airports across the United States and abroad.
+Of the USO’s more than 230 locations around the world, more than 60 of these are USO airport lounges, which can be found at several major and local airports across the United States and abroad.

 Many of these lounges are strategically situated at airports where new recruits leave or arrive for boot camp or deployments so that service members and their families have plenty of support from USO volunteers as they take the next step in their journey in service.